nguyenthanhcong101096/ovian-assignment/README.md

 - Hashids for short code generation
 - Rack::Attack for request rate limiting

+## Completed Checklist

+- [x] Implement `POST /api/v1/encode` to create a short URL from an original URL.
+- [x] Implement `GET /api/v1/decode` to return the original URL from a short URL.
+- [x] Implement `GET /s/:code` to redirect users to the original URL.

 ## Persistence

 Short-link mappings are persisted in PostgreSQL rather than application memory.